 Azasan, Imuran (azathioprine).
 Sometimes this medication is prescribed to help maintain UC remission.
 One review of studies that included about 300 patients found that 56% of those treated with azathioprine were disease-free after one year, according to the report in the Cochrane Database of Systemic Reviews.
 This drug is also often given along with another drug that works faster, like a biologic or steroid.

 Prograf (tacrolimus).
-Another good option for moderate-to-severe UC, tacrolimus can also be used in topical form to treat a skin disorder called pyoderma gangrenosum, which is one of the extraintestinal symptoms (meaning unrelated to your bowels) people with UC can experience.
+Another good option for moderate-to-severe UC, tacrolimus can also be used in topical form to treat a skin disorder called pyoderma gangrenosum, which is one of the symptoms people with UC can experience.

 Purinethol (mercaptopurine).
 This is another option to help maintain remission.
 Like azathioprine, this type is sometimes given along with another drug that is faster-acting to provide symptom relief sooner.